 We seek to comply with applicable laws and regulations through a combination of employing internal personnel to ensure quality-assurance compliance and contracting with third-party laboratories that conduct analysis of products for the nutritional-labeling requirements.
 Compliance with regulations is costly and time-consuming.
 From time to time, we have been subject to civil claims alleging that we failed to comply with applicable laws and regulations.
 Any failure to comply or maintain permits and licenses relating to our operations could subject us to fines, injunctions, recalls or seizures, as well as potential criminal sanctions or suspensions or revocations of our registration, permits or licenses, which could result in increased operating costs resulting in a material adverse effect on our business, financial condition, and operating results.
-Requirements to comply with applicable laws and regulations or suspensions or suspensions or seizures, as well as potential criminal sanctions or suspensions or against us alleging non-compliance and could subject us to fines, injunctions, recalls or seizures, as well as potential criminal sanctions or revocations of our registration, permits or our operations could result in increased operating costs resulting in a material astrotions or suspensions or revocations of our registration, permits or licenses, which could result in increased operating costs resulting in a material adverse effect on our business or revocations of our registration, permits or licenses, which could subject us to fines, injunctions, recalls or seizures, as well as potential criminal sanctions or suspensions or revocations of our registration, permits or licenses, which could result in increased operating costs resulting in a material adverse effect on our business.
+Requirements to comply with applicable laws or suspensions or revocations gradient or seizures, as well as potential criminal sanctions or suspensions or against us alleging non-compliance and could subject us to fines, injunctions, recalls or seizures to or operating costs resulting to our operations or suspensions or revocations of our registration, permits or licenses, which could result in increased operating costs resulting in a material adverse effect on our business or revocations of our registration, permits or licenses, used to to fines, injunctions, recalls or seizures, as well as potential criminal sanctions or suspensions or revocations of our registration, permits or licenses, which could result in increased operating costs resulting in a material adverse effect on our business.